joedynamite/envb-rails/README.md

         one_more: '$envb_green'
     })

-You should be able to use any valid CSS color model to specify the color of the banner.
-You may also use the built in envb color variable names which are:
+As you can see, you should be able to use any valid CSS color model to specify the color of the banner.
+You may also use the built in envb color variables which are:

     $envb_gray:                   #969896;
     $envb_red:                    #cc6666;